Hello9999901/ByranTK-Alpha/README.md

 <br>
 *"All the keys you need and no more."*

+### This is an untested prototype.
+This is not verified to work yet.
+I am currently in the process of making the first physical prototype.

 # What is it:
 The ByranTK-Alpha is an ongoing open-source keyboard project.
 It is extremely simple and utilizes a nice!nano from Nice Keyboards as the microcontroller.
 The battery life is estimated to be around 3 months of continuous useage (varies extremely depending on battery capacity).
 The keyboard is designed in KiCAD and FreeCAD, with the renders made with Blender.